-See the full guidance at the GMC website, Confidentiality: reporting concerns about patients to the DVLA or the DVA.
+See the full guidance at the GMC website, Confidentiality: patients' fitness to drive and reporting concerns to the DVLA or DVA (2017).

 The College of Optometrists offers similar guidance, available in full at its website under the confidentiality section of its Guidance for Professional Practice (use the subsection on 'disclosing information about adults without their consent').